jmfigueroa/coffeeSpot/README.md

 # CoffeeSpot

 My first site.
-It was a homework assignment for [Galvanize](https://www.galvanize.com/new-york).
+It was a homework assignment for [Galvanize](https://www.galvanize.com/new-york) (June 2017).

+Leaving it up to document progress